Undetermined Associate Degree

 For some fields of work, such as nursing or engineering, a specific major is essential.
 However, for many people, the most important factor is simply the education they attain while completing a degree.
-Employers value the critical thinking, effective communication, social responsibility and problem solving skills students will learn from earning their degrees.
+Employers value the critical thinking, effective communication, social responsibility and problem-solving skills that students will learn from earning their degrees.

-UC Clermont College offers 45 degree programs for students to choose from.
-Plus, for those who decide to pursue a bachelor’s degree, UC offers a broad range of programs and majors that Clermont students can transition into — to follow whatever career path they have decided upon.
+UC Clermont College offers more than 50 degree programs for students to choose from.
+Plus, for those who decide to pursue a bachelor’s degree, UC offers a broad range of programs and majors that Clermont students can transition into — to follow whatever career path they choose.

-Students must be in good academic standing at the college or university they last attended.
-We accept transfer applications all year long and students may start any semester, provided their transcripts arrive in time to be evaluated before the start of the semester they wish to attend.
+We accept transfer applications all year long, and students may start any semester, provided their transcripts arrive in time to be evaluated before the start of the semester they wish to attend.

 Students who have not taken college-level mathematics or English will need to take the placement test.

-Other UC students may transfer into UC Clermont College by completing the application for change in college and program form available from most UC admissions offices (including ours, 513-732-5319).
+Other UC students may transfer into UC Clermont College by completing the application for change in college and program.
 Students are urged to see an advisor before transferring into a different major to minimize any impact on their degree progress.